pberkel/caddy-storage-redis/README.md

 # Redis Storage module for Caddy / Certmagic

 This is comprehensive rewrite of the [gamalan/caddy-tlsredis](https://github.com/gamalan/caddy-tlsredis) Redis storage plugin for Caddy.
-It fixes some issues with configuration option parsing, introduces the ability to compress stored data and implements a new set-based indexing approach which provides more efficient directory traversal.
+Some highlights of this new version:

+* Fixes some logic issues with configuration parsing
+* Introduces a new storage compression option
+* Features a Sorted Set indexing algorithm for more efficient directory traversal
+* Implements support for Redis Cluster and Sentinal / Failover servers

+The plugin uses the latest version of the [go-redis/redis](https://github.com/go-redis/redis) client and [redislock](https://github.com/bsm/redislock) for the locking mechanism.
+See [distlock](https://redis.io/topics/distlock) for more information on the lock algorithm.

+## Upgrading

 Previous configuration options are generally compatible except for `CADDY_CLUSTERING_REDIS_*` environment variables, which have been removed.
 To configure this Redis Storage module using environment variables, see the example configuration below.

 Upgrading to this module from [gamalan/caddy-tlsredis](https://github.com/gamalan/caddy-tlsredis) will require an [export storage](https://caddyserver.com/docs/command-line#caddy-storage) from the previous installation then [import storage](https://caddyserver.com/docs/command-line#caddy-storage) into a new Caddy server instance running this module.
 The default `key_prefix` has been changed from `caddytls` to `caddy` to provide a simpler migration path so keys stored by the [gamalan/caddy-tlsredis](https://github.com/gamalan/caddy-tlsredis) plugin and this module can co-exist in the same Redis database.

-The current implementation only supports connecting to a single Redis instance but future support for Redis Cluster and Redis Sentinal is planned.

-The plugin uses the latest version of the [go-redis/redis](https://github.com/go-redis/redis) client and [redislock](https://github.com/bsm/redislock) for the locking mechanism.
-See [distlock](https://redis.io/topics/distlock) for more information on the lock algorithm.

 ## Configuration

+### Simple mode (Standalone)

-Enable Redis storage in Caddy by specifying the module configuration in the Caddyfile:
+Enable Redis storage for Caddy by specifying the module configuration in the Caddyfile:
 ```
 {
     // All values are optional, below are the defaults